mksaraf/kubernetes-lab-tutorial/content/stateful.md

     consul-1   0/1       PodInitializing  0          9s        10.38.4.6   kubew04
     consul-1   1/1       Running          0          12s       10.38.4.6   kubew04

 As expected, a new pod is recreated with different IP address but with the same identity.
-Now check if the rescheduled pod is using the same previous Datera storage volume
+Now check if the rescheduled pod is using the same previous storage volume

     kubectl describe pod consul-1
     ...